Understanding Food Neutrality: Embracing All Foods Equally

 At this point, I suspect you may have some questions.
 Questions like…

-When we associate some foods as “good” or “healthy” and some as “bad” or “unhealthy”, it sets up our brains to view food as a dichotomy, when in fact, nutrition is very nuanced.
+When we associate some foods as “good” or “healthy” and some as “bad” or “unhealthy,” it sets up our brains to view food as a dichotomy when, in fact, nutrition is very nuanced.
 The fact is that all foods provide nourishment in the form of some combination of protein, carbohydrates, and fat, things that every human needs.
-Instead of labeling or categorizing foods, it is often more helpful to approach them with curiosity:
+Instead of labeling or categorizing foods, it is often more helpful for neutral eating to approach them with curiosity:

 • How do I feel after eating this food?
 How do I want to feel?